-The Electronic Security Association (ESA) is pleased to announce that Vivint has stepped up as the exclusive sponsor of the 2014 ESA Youth Scholarship Program through its generous contribution of $10,000.
-The extra sponsorship dollars will allow ESA to award a $10,000 scholarship to the first-place winner, $5,000 for second place, $3,500 for third and $1,500 for fourth.
-Click here to read more.
+The Electronic Security Association (ESA) is pleased to announce that the 2017 ESA Youth Scholarship Program will award a $7,500 scholarship to the first-place winner, and $2,500 to the second-place winner

 HOW TO APPLY

-Students living in non-participating states may send applications directly to ESA:
+Students living in non-participating states may apply online HERE or mail applications directly to ESA:

 ESA Youth Scholarship Program

 1. Applicants must be at least 15 years of age and not older than 20.
 He or she must be a graduating high school senior who will receive a diploma from an accredited high school, located within the state where they apply.
 Home schooled students and students attending military or boarding schools are also eligible to apply.
 Applicants must be accepted for admission to an accredited college or university, matriculating the following year.